google/zetasql/docs/data-types.md

 # Data types

-ZetaSQL supports simple data types such as integers, as well as more complex types such as ARRAY,
-PROTO, and STRUCT.
-This page provides an overview of each data type, including allowed values.
-For information on data type literals and constructors, see
-[Lexical Structure and Syntax][lexical-literals].
+This page provides an overview of all ZetaSQL data types, including information about their value domains.
+For information on data type literals and constructors, see [Lexical Structure and Syntax][lexical-literals].

 ## Data type properties